-- each Lot can accommodate a single mound development (or combination of multiple smaller mounds) totalling up to 10% of the Lot area, capped at a maximum of 1.3 ha per Lot - mound footprints should not encroach upon the areas with a modelled VxD of greater than 1.4 at the 1% AEP event for Lots downstream of Green Rocks and - mound footprints should not encroach upon the areas with a modelled VxD of greater than 1.8 at the 1% AEP event for Lots upstream of Green Rocks and - mounds should be located where the average 1% AEP VxD within the proposed mound footprint does not exceed that of the overall average of the available area within the Lot.
+- each Lot can accommodate a single mound development (or combination of multiple smaller mounds) totalling up to 10% of the Lot area, capped at a maximum of 1.3 ha per Lot - mound footprints should not encroach upon the areas with a modelled VxD of greater than 1.4 at the 1% AEP event for Lots downstream of Green Rocks and - mounds should be located where the average 1% AEP VxD within the proposed mound footprint does not exceed that of the overall average of the available area within the Lot.

-The proposed mound conforms to all three criteria, limiting the potential future impacts of cumulative development.
+The proposed mound conforms to two of the criteria and is close to the third, limiting the potential future impacts of cumulative development.
+A site-specific cumulative development impact assessment has been undertaken and confirms a minimal impact above and beyond the modelled conforming impacts across the broader floodplain, being largely contained within 200 m of the Site.
 The mound proposal is therefore considered acceptable from a cumulative development perspective.